Ryuker/vue-crash-course/_notes/04_project.md

 - added `components/JobCard.vue`
 - copied over the JobCard HTML from the design in the JobCard template tag
 - imported card into `JobListings.vue`
+- specified props in JobCard to dynamically render data
+  - and rendered this data inside the component in the proper places